A simple, healthy and delicious soup with some of the Thai flavours I totally love.

 Falafels, bar the frying bit, are actually highly nutritious.
 Packed with fibre, complex carbs and protein, they even have loads of minerals, high in iron for example and don’t get me started on the manganese content.
 Through the roof!!
 When you lather them in tahini, veggies, fresh herbs and a wholesome wrap, we doing alright there.
 In so many ways.

 A VERY BRIEF HISTORY OF FALAFEL

 Strangely, falafel actually means ‘pepper’ (plural of) which somehow means ‘little balls’.
 In Egyptian Arabic it means, ‘a little bit of food’.
 It is popular across the Middle East, and now the world.
 Originally (possibly) it was the Coptic Christians in Egypt who came up with falafels to keep them sated during Lent.
-But this is a highly charged and sometimes political debate.
 I’d just like to say that I live in Wales, halfway up a mountain and feel ill-equipped to deal with a full-on falafel debate.
 I just know that they’re not from Wales.